Volunteer Handbook

 1. Accept assignments with enthusiasm and commitment.

-2. Honor established schedules.
-Notify the volunteer liaison in advance if unable to meet an agreed upon schedule or perform delegated task assignments.
+if unable to meet the agreed upon schedule or perform delegated task assignments.

-3. Speak to the volunteer liaison about changes that may be needed in the service schedule, task assigned, department, etc. Make the volunteer liaison aware of any difficulty encountered in performing the Task Assignment.
+the service schedule, task assigned, department, etc. Make the Volunteer Liaison aware of any difficulties encountered in performing the Task Assignment.

-4. Abide by all ACLD policies, procedures, and workplace guidelines as communicated by volunteer liaisons and as stated in the ACLD Volunteer Program Office Handbook, Volunteer Service Agreement, and ACLD Policies and Procedures.
+4. Abide by all ACLD policies, procedures, and workplace guidelines as communicated by Volunteer Liaisons and as stated in the ACLD Volunteer Program Office Handbook, Volunteer Service Agreement, and ACLD Policies and Procedures.

 5. Maintain strict confidentiality of any and all confidential information acquired through the volunteer assignment, as required by Florida State Statute 257.261.
 Sign the Volunteer Program Office Confidentiality Statement if applicable.